 Just one word of advice: to prevent fraying, you may want to treat the edges of your patch with fabric glue.
 There are a bunch of specialized no-fray options out there, some of which are designed to survive the laundry.

 Okay, now you have beauteous custom patches!
 Can we blow your mind for just a second?
 You can repeat this exact process with printable sticker paper.
 Yuh-huh, that’s gospel truth.
 High-quality DIY patches and stickers are within your grasp.
-And of course, you can keep things digital and use our new overlays to make delightful graphics.
+And of course, you can keep things digital and use our new graphics to make delightful graphics.
 The power is yours!